 Firefighters in Anadarko have benefited from tribal generosity that has helped fund a thermal imaging camera and brush truck.

 Many nonprofit organizations statewide are grateful to be on the receiving end of tribal generosity that adds up to millions of dollars in donations.
-Anne Clouse, vice president and executive director of the INTEGRIS Foundation, raves about the long history of support the tribes have provided and the stability they bring.
+Anne Clouse, former vice president and executive director of the INTEGRIS Foundation, raves about the long history of support the tribes have provided and the stability they bring.
 “I would hate to think that, if we didn’t have that tribal support through philanthropy, what our nonprofits would look like in this state,” Clouse says.
 “They’re very passionate about taking care of all Oklahomans.”

 It’s not just the funding that they provide — the things that the funding allows us to do is certainly transformational — but they also help us with their leadership.
 They sit on our committees, on our boards and they offer their expertise and bring a new perspective to the table.